xCirno1/jarvide-api/README.md

 ### Status codes
 - `200` - All information was valid and the entry was successfully removed from the database.
 - `400` - Missing a certain piece of information.
 The returned error will describe what went wrong.
+- `404` - The provided warnID was not found in the database and nothing was deleted
 ----------
 # Examples <a name="examples"></a>
 Following are a few examples on how to use the different endpoints.